RayPaez1983/antTableApolloGraphQl/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## This is a tranning project

+In this table project you can resize the columns and the drag and drop the columns and relocated

 ## Conventional Commits

 We are using conventional commits to keep an standard for the branch names.